IBM/watson-document-classifier/README.md

 ![](doc/source/images/update_variables.png)

-## 5. Update the notebok with service credentials
+## 5. Update the notebook with service credentials

 #### Add the Watson Natural Language Understanding credentials to the notebook
 Select the cell below `2.1 Add your service credentials from Bluemix for the Watson services` section in the notebook to update the credentials for Watson Natural Langauage Understanding.